-When a stitch is selected, the icon for the presser foot that should be used appears in the screen.
+• When a stitch is selected, the icon for the presser foot that should be used appears in the screen.
 Check that the correct presser foot is attached before starting to sew.
+If the recommended presser foot is not currently installed, attach the appropriate presser foot.